Gwen-Bradbury/MS3/README.md

 - _Add to My Walks button_- A button that allows users to add other users walks that they would like to do, to thier 'My Walks' page.
 The 'Delete' button will only delete the walk from thier page, not the DB.
 It won't have an 'Edit' button.

-- _More Parks_- Add more Parks for users to add walks into.

 - _Contact Us Form_- A form that allows users to email the Admin if they have any problems when using the app.
 They will get an automatically generated email reply confirming the email has been received.

 - _Language button_- A button that can be clicked that translates the site into different languages so more people can use it.

-- _Map Markers_- The ability to add another marker pin to the map when a new park is added to the DB.
+- _Map Markers_- The ability to add another marker pin to the map when a new park is added to the DB and cluster them, and only show one pin on the map when the user uses the search bar to search for a park.

 ### Bugs and Fixes Implemented after Testing -